miner57/miner57/README.md

 - 🌱 I’m currently learning how to teach my main work computer how to recognize 5ghz wifi band from my hot spot on my new phone.
 - 💞️ I’m looking to collaborate on degoogle, and unmicroshaft the world

 - 📫 How to reach me e mail me any time.
 It might take a while to answer so please be patient.
-I have many questionswhich I ask in a story about what has been happening to me over the past 25 years online.
-Most of what I write about my experiences online very unbelievable, but I share tem nonetheless.
+I have many questions which I ask in a story format about what has been happening to me over the past 25 years online.
+Most of what I write about my experiences online very unbelievable, but I share them nonetheless.
 If anybody who reads what I write has had the same things happen please share your conclusions about these "ghost in the machine" experiences.